Deltares/hydromt/docs/_archive/cli.rst

 The clip method allows to clip a subregion from a model, including all static maps, static geometries and forcing data.
 This method has only been implemented for the wflow model so far.
-The :ref:`region <cli_region>` argument follows the same syntax as in the build method.
+The :ref:`region <region>` argument follows the same syntax as in the build method.

 .. include:: ../_generated/cli_clip.rst